 Richard Blake review: "Tim Ferguson skillfully combines his creative imagination, and nearly twenty of experience in youth ministry into a story of hopefulness, fearlessness, and intrigue. "

 Shirley Johnson review: "I read this book with a thirteen year old girl and once we were finished I asked her how she felt about our experience.
 She said it definitely made her think about many things in her own life and in her walk with God."

 Ann B. Of Readers Favorites Review: "This story was written for young adults; however, I enjoyed it very much.
 Tim Ferguson is very creative and has found a wonderful way to reach youth."

 Paul H. review: "It helps us think about spiritual matters in a most entertaining way."

 For purchase information click ...
-Reviews Chest of Visions
+The Chest of Visions; Secrets of Caperston

 New Book Reviews from Goodreads

 Aug 08, 2013 ...Sandra Stiles rated it 5 of 5 stars